yoifox/go-dns-tool/README.md

 To use non existing TLDs in browser add `/` to end of host.
 If your os does not append a suffix automatically add `./` at the end.

 **Difference between name links and redirect links:**
-Both redirect. name links can be accessed using [go/short](http://go/short "go/short") redirect links can be accessed using simply [short/](http://short/ "short/").
+Both redirect.
+Name links can be accessed using [go/short](http://go/short "go/short").
+Redirect links can be accessed using simply [short/](http://short/ "short/").

 The name go can be changed under name in links.json